Building a WebView for iOS and macOS in SwiftUI

 SFSafariViewController

 SFSafariViewController is defined in SafariServices.
-It can display a navigation bar topmost and a toolbar bottommost, with navigation, reload, etc. It only supports iOS.
+It displays a navigation bar topmost and a toolbar bottommost, with action buttons for navigation, reload, etc.

 #if os(iOS)